 For purposes of United States federal income tax reporting and administration, a Trust REMIC generally will be treated as a partnership, and the related Residual Holders as its partners.
 A Trust REMIC will file an annual return on Form 1066 and will be responsible for providing information to Residual Holders sufficient to enable them to report properly their shares of the Trust REMIC's taxable income or loss, although it is anticipated that such information actually will be supplied by the Tax Administrator.
 The REMIC Regulations require reports to be made by a REMIC to its Residual Holders each calendar quarter in order to permit such Holders to compute their taxable income accurately.
 A person that holds a Residual Security as a nominee for another person is required to furnish those quarterly reports to the person for whom it is a nominee within 30 days of receiving such reports.
-A REMIC is required to file all such quarterly reports for a taxable year with the Service as an attachment to the REMIC's income tax return for that year.
+A REMIC's income tax return for that year.
 As required by the Code, a Trust REMIC's taxable year will be the calendar year.